1JS/App-todo/README.md

 $ node app.js
 ```

-6 You can run and develop with command
+6 You can run and develop with command in new tab
 ```
 $ grunt server
 ```